Dahlandia Hotel Review: Isla Múcura, Colombia

 • scrambled eggs with potato, a sweet bun with apple filling and plantains

-• egg & potato omelet, with fried plantain strips and a half-peeled, very tart orange.
+• egg and potato omelette, with fried plantain strips and a half-peeled, very tart orange.

 • scrambled egg with sausage and onion on an arepa with watermelon on the side.